3 December 2024

 When you finance a car, you take out a loan for anywhere between two and five years.
 But while you’re still paying off the finance on your existing car, you may be casting a casual eye on a newer one.
 Or you simply want to return the car early.
+Car dealers can help settle outstanding finance on the vehicle as part of the sales process, addressing questions about procedures, settlement figures, and the financial implications for the seller.
 If you think you have to wait until the end of your contract, that is not true - there is actually a way out of car finance.

 In short, settling finance is possible.
 But there are a few things you’ll have to take care of first.